-The NC General Assembly, in 2014, required the NC Department of Health and Human Services, Division of Aging and Adult Services to develop the state's first strategic plan addressing Alzheimer's disease and related dementias (Senate Bill 744 / S.L.
+The NC General Assembly, in 2014, required DAAS to develop the state's first strategic plan addressing Alzheimer's disease and related dementias (Senate Bill 744 / S.L.
 2014-100).
 In response, the Division, in partnership with the NC Institute of Medicine, along with a 47-member task force, completed a plan in March 2016 titled "Dementia Capable North Carolina" which included the recommendation for increased support of Project C.A.R.E.
 The Governor and the General Assembly approved the appropriation of additional funds through Session Law 2016-94 (House Bill 1030).
 Effective October 1, 2016, \$550,000 was appropriated to support three additional Project C.A.R.E.
-Family Consultants and to provide funding for respite care vouchers for unpaid family caregivers and this amount was annualized to \$733,333 currently.
+Family Consultants and to provide funding for respite care vouchers for unpaid family caregivers for the state fiscal year ending June 30, 2016.
+Effective July 1, 2016, the amount was annualized to \$733,333.